-- the identification stamp or tag is present and ensure the WLL of the sling is clearly legible. - any load-bearing points for excessive wear, kinking, broken wires, bird caging, crushing or flattening and corrosion. - each strand along its length, opening the rope as much as practicable to enable examination of the surfaces of the strands towards the inside of the rope. - end fittings and attachments for any signs of deformation, excessive wear or corrosion. - heat damage which is usually obvious through the discolouration of the wires.
+- The identification stamp or tag is present and ensure the WLL of the sling is clearly legible. - Any load-bearing points and rope diameter for excessive wear (more than 10%), kinking, broken wires, bird caging, crushing or flattening, knots, abrasion, stretching or signs of overloading and corrosion. - Each strand along its length, opening the rope as much as practicable to enable examination of the surfaces of the strands towards the inside of the rope. - End fittings and attachments for any signs of deformation, excessive wear or corrosion. - Heat damage which is usually obvious through the discolouration of the wires.